cits5501/cits5501.github.io/assets/lectures/lect03b--exceptions.md

 under the hood, Python excepts the list to throw a `StopIteration` exception when the end of the list is reached.)

+### Off the "happy path"

+\small

-Those exceptions and when they will be thrown \alert{should}  be properly documented, so the caller knows what kind of situations can occur and handle them all.
+When we throw exceptions to inform the caller about some circumstance, those exceptions and the exact situations in which they will be thrown \alert{should}  be properly documented, so the caller knows what kind of situations can occur and handle them all.

 ::: block

+\small

 #### Easily predictable situations that are off the "happy path"